UCLA-CS130/Mr.-Robot-et-al./README.md

 $ git clone --recursive https://github.com/UCLA-CS130/Mr.-Robot-et-al..git
 ```

-Then, to build a Lightning binary (using `Dockerfile`:
+Then, to build a Lightning binary using `Dockerfile`: (prepend `sudo` to the following two commands if you're running this on Linux)

 ```
 make build